LibreCAD/docs/ref/coordinates.rst

 The Coordinate System
 =====================

 In order to get the best out of LibreCAD it is wise to have a good understanding of the coordinate system and how coordinates work.
-Everything that you draw in LibreCAD will be exact and precise, and will be placed there accurately based on X,Y coordinates.
+Everything that you draw in LibreCAD will be exact and precise, placed accurately using X,Y coordinates.

 The **absolute origin** (or **Zero** point) in your drawing is where the X and Y axes cross each other (represented by a red cross), every entity you draw is located in relation to this origin.
 The coordinates at this point at 0,0.

-LibreCAd also uses the 'last set point' to set the **Relative Zero Point**.
-It is represented by a small red circle with in the drawing window.
-This Relative zero point can be temporarily set to a new location in a drawing so that all subsequent X and Y coordinates of entities drawn or blocks placed for example will be relative to this newly set Relative Zero Point.
+LibreCAD also uses the point set last as the **Relative Zero Point**.
+It is represented by a small red circle within the drawing.
+This Relative Zero Point is set temporarily to a new location in a drawing so that all subsequent X and Y coordinates of entities drawn or blocks placed using `"relative coordinates" <_relative>`

+  This point is used as a temporary reference point when setting the next point using `"relative coordinates" <_relative>`.  for
+  example will be relative to this newly set Relative Zero Point.

 In libreCAD`s 2D coordinate system all **X** units are measured horizontally and all **Y** units are measured vertically.
 Coordinates can also be shown as "Positive" (+) or "Negative" (-) values.